-CANCELLED- Islamorada 29th Annual Island Fest
+Islamorada 30th Annual Island Fest – cancelled

 Founders Park, Islamorada

-Recognized as this year’s poster artist is painter Derek DeYoung whose work Tarpon at Play captures the joyful nature if this powerful fish.
-As a boy Derek dreamt of one day living in the Florida Keys.
-Today, he spends the winter months in Big Pine Key and has done so for the last 8 years.
+Recognized as this year’s poster artist is painter Derek DeYoung whose work Tarpon at Play captures the joyful nature of this powerful fish.
+As a boy, Derek dreamt of one day living in the Florida Keys.
+Today, he spends the winter months in Big Pine Key and has done so for the last eight years.
 Beyond just living the island life, Derek worked extremely hard to master the art of catching flats gamefish on a fly, as well as capturing them in his unique and captivating style in acrylic paint on his canvases.
-“To be named poster artist for Island Fest has meant the world to Derek, as he truly considers the Florida Keys his home and is so honored to represent his fellow Keys artists this year for Island Fest.” says his wife and partner, Janelle.
+“To be named poster artist for Island Fest has meant the world to Derek, as he truly considers the Florida Keys his home and is so honored to represent his fellow Keys artists this year for Island Fest,” says his wife and partner, Janelle.

 “Ever since I can remember, my connection to the world and the people around me has been through my artwork.
 I was an average student at best in a family of overachievers academically, but my ability to draw and paint always kept my mom from worrying about me too much.”